vaitz/Soccer/README.md

 This is the backend part of the web application.

-Using NODE.JS + EXPRESS.JS, MongoDB.
+Using NODE.JS + EXPRESS.JS, MongoDB and Jest.

 ## Architecture
 contains the following layers: